Want to improve the security of your ecommerce website?

 Within this article we are going to explore how to configure CrowdSec to detect and stop ransomware from spreading through your internal networks.
 If you are new to installing CrowdSec on Windows then check the official documentation on how to install.

-*Disclaimer: CrowdSec is not an anti-virus and will never replace these types of products.
+Note: CrowdSec is not an anti-virus and will never replace these types of products.
 This article is meant to explore the topics and how running CrowdSec alongside could prove useful.

-Once Crowdsec is installed, we have to install Sysmon.
-Sysmon can detect changes in the file system and log directly to the event viewer.
-For those more familiar with Linux environments, you can see Sysmon as a auditd for Windows.
-Crowdsec can then monitor these events for suspicious behavior and then take action against the program that was detected.
-To ease the installation of Sysmon, I have written a powershell script that will download and configure using Florian Roth Config File which can be found here.
 If you wish to run each command step-by-step you can read the contents within the link.
 Once both components are installed we can start by updating our acquis.yaml file to inform Crowdsec to start monitoring events via the Microsoft-Windows-Sysmon/Operational channel.
-To achieve this add to the bottom of the “c:/programdata/crowdsec/config/acquis.yaml" these contents: (Note you may need to open notepad / text editor as “administrator”)
+To achieve this add to the bottom of the “c:/programdata/crowdsec/config/acquis.yaml” these contents: (Note you may need to open notepad / text editor as “administrator”)

-source: wineventlog
+---source: wineventlog

 event_channel: Microsoft-Windows-Sysmon/Operational